keptn/keptn.github.io/content/docs/0.2.0/usecases/production-deployments/index.md

 1. Watch keptn deploying the new artifact by following the pipelines in Jenkins.
   * Phase 1: Deploying, testing and evaluating the test in the `dev` stage:
       * **deploy**: The new artifact gets deployed to dev.
-      * **test_evaluate**: Runs a basic health check and functional check in dev.
-Furthermore, it does a test validation and sends a new artifact event for staging.
+      * **run_tests**: Runs a basic health check and functional check in dev.
+      * **Pitometer test evaluation**: Whenever the test pipeline has been executed, an event of the type `sh.keptn.events.tests-finished` is generated.
+This event will be picked up by the Pitometer service, which is responsible for evaluating test runs, based on the quality gates specified in the `perfspec.json` file.
+Since in the dev environment, only functional tests are executed, the Pitometer service will mark the test run as successful (functional failures would have led the **run-tests** pipeline to fail).
+      * **evaluation_done**: This pipeline will promete the artifact to the next stage, i.e., staging.
   * Phase 2: Deploying, testing and evaluating the test in the `staging` stage:
       * **deploy**: The new artifact gets deployed to staging using a blue/green deployment strategy.
+      * **run_tests**: Runs a performance test in staging..
+      * **Pitometer test evaluation**: This time, the quality gates of the service will be evaluated, because we are using the performance-tests strategy for this stage.
+This means that the Pitometer service will fetch the metrics for the carts service from either Dynatrace or Prometheus, depending on how you set up the monitoring for you service earlier.
+Based on the results of that evaluation, the Pitometer service will mark the test run execution as successful or failed.
-      * **test_evaluate**: Runs a performance test in staging.
-This pipline should return **unstable** because the quality gate is not passed.
-This automatically re-routes traffic to the previous colored blue or green version in staging.
+      * **evaluation_done**:  In case of a failed performance test run, this pipeline automatically re-routes traffic to the previous colored blue or green version in staging.
+If the test has been successful, the artefact will be promoted to production.
+In this case, the newly deployed version of the carts service will be too slow and hence not be promoted to production.

   Outcome: This slow version v2 is **not** promoted to the production namespace because of the active quality gate in place.